Skip to main content

 Mind Map

-• Brainstorming tool that organizes ideas hierarchically from a central theme
+• Brainstorming tool organizing ideas hierarchically from a central theme

 • uses colors and images to enhance memory retention.